 So, to sum up, you have to have done your research, you should be positive, and you ought to match your experience, skills and attributes to exactly what you know your potential employer needs.
 Back up your points with concrete examples of things you have actually accomplished or circumstances you've handled throughout your medical profession.

 You should make sure that your eyes get the rest that they need.
 Most people now work on computers and this can lead to Computer Vision Syndrome.
 This is a condition that manifests through several symptoms.
+This is a condition that manifests through several symptoms.
+Most people now work on computers and this can lead to Computer Vision Syndrome.
+This is a condition that manifests through several symptoms.
 You may develop headaches often, see flashes of light, have neck pain, dry eyes and so on.
 The best way to avoid this is to make sure that you rest your eyes every 20 minutes.
 Look at an object that is 20 feet away for 20 seconds for best results.

 Your diet matters when it comes to eye health.
 If you want to enjoy good eyes you should include lots of vitamins especially from fruits in your diet.
 Check online to see what fruits are particularly beneficial.